borghiste/cosmoexplorer/README.md

 ## The idea

-I want to build an App that allows users discover/study astronomy in an interactive and modern way.
+I want to build an website that allows users to discover/study astronomy in an interactive and modern way.
-The purpose of this app is to provide free and fun tool for students and enthusiasts.
+The purpose of this website is to provide free and fun tool for students and enthusiasts.

-the app must be fast, cool, animated and with a modern and intuitive design.
-I will also develop the mobile version in the future.

 the app will feature: